Few weeks back I posted about the Newest Version Of VLC media player comes with a Support for 360-degree videos.

 Meanwhile, the feature will not be available in the older version i.e. the app with the 2.x.x version numbers.

 In this post, I will be teaching you how to use the new VLC 360° video Media player to watch and enjoy 360- degree videos and photos.

 Because 360- degree videos are still not rampant and you might be among the numerous people that still don’t have access to any of them, the VLC 360° technical preview page also contains a link to a 360-degree video you can download to check out the experience until you can get your hands on your desired 360-degree videos.

 First of all, you need to download the 360-degree VLC player.
 You can do that by following the link below.

 Select your platform Mac or Windows and download from There.

 Ones downloaded Locate it and install the program like you would install any other app.
 The installer will ask you for an upgrade from your old version of VLC to this new one.

 One thing you need to have in mind is that this is a technical preview version and more upgrades are soon to come.
 Once you upgrade your player, you will get VLC Media Player with the version number 3.0.0-git Vetinari

-Unlike 360-degree videos that are currently not easily available for everybody, the 360-degree photo are very much available.
+Unlike 360-degree videos that are currently not easily available for everybody, the 360-degree photo is very much available.
 It takes only a reasonably good phone to capture a 360° photo.
 You can view the photos and videos easily on your mobile device or on YouTube but media players have not yet caught up with this new video format.
-VLC however is ahead of the pack.
+VLC, however, is ahead of the pack.

 This interesting feature is to be merged with VLC 3.0 final release.
 But until then, this is just a technical preview version.
 Look forward to VLC 3.0 release.